lawrencecpaulson/lawrencecpaulson.github.io/_posts/2024-01-31-Russells_Paradox.md

 (In symbols, define $R$ as $\\{x \mid x\not\in x\\}$; then $R\in R$ iff $R\not\in R$.)
 Both possibilities lead to a contradiction.

-Faced with such a situation, we need to scrutinise every assumption to identify where the problem lies.
-The key assumption is clearly the notion of a *set*.
+Faced with such a situation, we need to locate the problem: to scrutinise every assumption.
+At the centre is clearly the notion of a *set*.
 It is an abstraction of various collective nouns in common use, such as nation, clan, family.
-In each of these we deal with units composed of smaller units, And we even have a hierarchy: a nation can be a collection of clans, each of which is a collection of families.
+Each of these is a unit composed of smaller units, And we even have a hierarchy: a nation can be a collection of clans, each of which is a collection of families.
-For further examples we have herds, also armies (with their hierarchy of divisions, regiments, etc).
+For further examples we have herds, and armies (with their hierarchy of divisions, regiments, etc).
-None of these can be members of themselves, so maybe **that** idea is suspect.
+None of these collections can be members of themselves.
 But if we accept the *universal set* $V$, to which everything belongs, then surely $V\in V$: it belongs to itself.
-So maybe the universal set is the root of the problem, but this insight does not show us the way out.
+So maybe the universal set is the root of the problem.
+However, this insight does not show us the way out.
 Two very different solutions emerged:

 * *Axiomatic set theory*.
 Unrestricted set comprehension is replaced by the *separation axiom*.